AnakTeka/dbome/README.md

 gcloud auth application-default login

 # Test your setup
-uv run dbome --dry-run  # if using uv
+uv run dbome run --dry  # if using uv
 # or
-dbome --dry-run         # if using pip
+dbome run --dry         # if using pip
 ```

 ## 📝 Quick Start